Keyboard shortcuts

 Tensor (TensorDynLen)

-TensorDynLen is a dynamic-rank dense tensor parameterized by a list of Index values.
+TensorDynLen is a dynamic-rank tensor parameterized by a list of Index values and backed by compact storage that may be dense, diagonal, or explicitly structured.
 Each index uniquely identifies an axis; there is no fixed axis ordering in the abstract sense — operations match axes by index identity.

 Creating tensors